-Getting the RV ready for winter storage - RV Travel
+Preparing the RV for winter storage - RV Travel

 By Gary Bunzer

-For many RVers who live in northern regions where freeze warnings, wind chill, and snow will soon become common verbiage heard on the local weather forecasts, late October and early November typically signal the end of the travel season for many RVers.
-That means it’s time to prepare the RV for possible harsh winter weather that may be approaching.
+For many RVers who live in northern regions where freeze warnings, wind chill and snow will soon become a common topic on the local weather forecasts, late October and early November typically signal the end of the RV travel season.
+That means it’ll very soon be time to prepare the RV for possible harsh winter weather.
 What follows are steps you should take to winterize your coach and protect all of its vital systems so the vehicle is ready to roll once the trees start budding out again.

-Protecting the Water Systems
+Protecting the water systems

 As most experienced RVers know, the most basic of all cold climate concerns is freeze damage — specifically freeze damage to the on-board water systems.
 Therefore, the logical starting point of any winterizing procedure is the fresh water system.
 As anyone who has experienced a freeze break in the fresh water tubing can attest, this can be an expensive repair, especially if the cracked tubing is routed in an inconvenient location.
 So, protection of the fresh water delivery system is paramount when the RV is out of service during the winter months.